 How Car Leases Work

-- Potential lower monthly payments – One of the main benefits of leasing is oftentimes, you’ll find a lower monthly payment compared to a monthly payment toward a car loan.
+- Potential lower monthly payments: One of the main benefits of leasing is that you’ll often make a lower monthly payment compared to a monthly payment toward a car loan.

-- Get a new car more frequently – If you want to switch up your car every two or three years, a lease makes that easy.
-Instead of owning a car that depreciates and selling it a few years after buying, a lease makes it easy to trade in for something new.
+- Get a new car more frequently: If you want to switch up your car every two or three years, a lease makes that easy.
+Instead of owning a car that depreciates and selling it for a significant loss a few years after buying, a lease makes it easy to trade in for something new.

-- Maintenance may be included – Because the leasing company technically owns the car, it will sometimes cover all or some of the car’s maintenance.
+- Maintenance may be included: Because the leasing company technically owns the car, it will sometimes cover some or all of the car’s maintenance.

-- Mileage and wear charges – When you own a car, you can drive it as much and as far as you want with no major repercussions.
-When your lease ends, however, you may have to pay for excess mileage or wear beyond what the lease allows.
+- Mileage and wear charges: When you own a car, you can drive it as much and as far as you want with no major repercussions.
+When your lease ends, however, you may have to pay for excess mileage or wear beyond what the leasing agreement allows.

 What Leasing Means for Car Insurance

-While your leasing company may require a certain auto insurance minimum while you have the car, there is typically no material rate difference between buying and leasing when it comes to your car insurance.
+Your leasing company may require a certain auto insurance minimum while you have the car.
+Similarly, you may have to have a certain coverage amount in order to get approved for a loan when buying a car.
+Nevertheless, there is typically no significant premium rate difference between buying and leasing when it comes to your car insurance.

-One of the easiest ways to save money on car insurance, though, is to bundle.
-Bundling—technically known as a multi-policy or companion discount—can often save you money by going through the same carrier for two policies, oftentimes home and auto insurance.
-Taking the time to compare opportunities for discounts can be time consuming, but we can shop some of the industry’s most trusted carriers for auto and home insurance in just minutes, helping you save both time and money.
+You can still easily save money on car insurance by bundling.
+Bundling—also known as a multi-policy or companion discount—can often save you money by going through the same carrier for two policies, most commonly home and auto insurance.
+While the process of comparing opportunities for discounts can be time consuming, SelectQuote can help by shopping some of the industry’s most trusted carriers for auto and home insurance on your behalf.